microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 * Single Instance Mode ([#2227])
 * Quake Mode ([#653])

-Also discussed as a part of this spec is the "mixed elevation" ([#1032] & [#632]) scenario, which is closely related to the above scenarios, and was investigated as a part of this re-architecture.
+Also discussed is "mixed elevation" ([#1032] & [#632]), which is closely related to the above scenarios, and was investigated as a part of this re-architecture.

 ## Inspiration